-Additional help with HPCC Systems and Learning ECL is also available.
+Additional help with the HPCC Systems platform and Learning ECL is also available.
 There are online courses available.
 Go to :

 https://learn.lexisnexis.com/hpcc

 You may need to register for the site.
 There are several training videos and other very helpful information.